 “Very positive.
 It’s the best high profile event of its type in Australia” Jeffrey Taylor, City of Melbourne

-“I would have to say that the terminal was a much improved experience (on 2014, my last visit)” Chris Saines, Director, QAGOMA
+“I would have to say that the CIAF has grown so much and is a wonderful experience (since 2014, my last visit)” Chris Saines, Director, QAGOMA

 “A great event that needs continued support” Tracy Cooper-Lavery, Director, Gold Coast City Gallery

-“For me it’s about what is different- what new mediums are people working in” Donna Carstens, Curator, Australian National Maritime Museum
+“For me it’s about what is different- what new mediums are people working in” Beau James, Curator, Australian National Maritime Museum